 Information about the Covid Vaccine

-At Manuka Health Centre, we support the covid vaccine and our team is grateful to be offered the vaccine as health workers.
-We anticipate general population vaccination will begin soon, and we will be keeping our patients upto date via this website and Facebook.
+At Manuka Health Centre, we support the covid vaccine roll out and our team is grateful to be offered the vaccine as health workers.

-We know our patients will have questions about the vaccine, and here is information from the Immunisation Advisory Centre (IMAC) to hopefully answer some of those questions You can visit their website for further information
+We know our patients will have questions about the vaccine, and below is information from the Immunisation Advisory Centre (IMAC) to hopefully answer some of those questions You can visit their website for further information www.covid.immune.org.nz or click on the button.

-Additional detailed information is also available on the Medsafe data sheet-please click on the green button below.
+Additional detailed information is also available on the Medsafe data sheet-please click on the green button to the right.

 Safety information about mRNA vaccines